janschill/cern-solid-code-investigation/report/report.md

 A container resource is an organizing concept in the Linked Data Platform [[Source]](https://www.w3.org/TR/ldp/#ldpc).
 It stores linked documents or information resources, which handle requests from clients for their creation, modification, traversal of the linked documents [[Source]](https://www.w3.org/TR/ldp/#dfn-linked-data-platform-container).

 An auxiliary resource exists to give additional information, like configuration, processing, or interpretation about a Solid resource, for example: "A container linked to an auxiliary resource that includes access control statements for that container and the resources that belong to it."
-`acl:Control` means that the user has complete control, in other words: read, write and append access [[Source]](https://www.w3.org/wiki/WebAccessControl#WAC_relation_to_HTTP_Verbs). <!-- TODO: this might not be completely true -->\
+`acl:Control` means that the user has complete control, in other words: read, write, and append access [[Source]](https://www.w3.org/wiki/WebAccessControl#WAC_relation_to_HTTP_Verbs). <!-- TODO: this might not be completely true -->\
 Another example "A binary JPEG image linked to an auxiliary resource that includes information describing that binary JPEG." makes the need a bit clearer, as a binary JPEG image does not carry any machine-readable information.

 The ACL in Solid is realized with Web Access Control (WAC).
-The section for WAC in not yet written in the Solid specification but shall be given a short introduction.\
+The section for WAC is not yet written in the Solid specification but shall be given a short introduction.\
 WAC is similar to access control schemes used in file systems.
-Files, users and groups are referenced by URLs.
+Files, users, and groups are referenced by URLs.
 Users in particular are identified by WebIDs.
 Its functionality is cross-domain and can therefore have an ACL resource – holding the permissions for an agent – on domain A, while setting the permissions for a file on domain B. The supported modes of operation are read, write, append and control.
 Read and write are self-explanatory, whereas append and control introduce two interesting modes.
 Append allows the agent to add files to a container, without being able to read or write any of the container's files.
 The idea of an email inbox can be compared to this functionality.\